DjangoGirls/tutorial/python_introduction/README.md

 Look, another error!
 This one is a **KeyError**.
 Python is helpful and tells you that the key `'age'` doesn't exist in this dictionary.

 When to use a dictionary or a list?
-Well, a good point to ponder on.
+Well, that's a good point to ponder on.
 Just have a solution in mind before looking at the answer in the next line.

 - Do you just need an ordered sequence of items?
 Go for a list.
 - Do you need to associate values with keys, so you can look them up efficiently (by key) later on?
 Use a dictionary.

-Dictionaries are mutable like "lists" meaning that they can be changed after they are created.
+Dictionaries, like lists, are *mutable*, meaning that they can be changed after they are created.
 You can add new key/value pairs to the dictionary after it is created, like:

     >>> participant['favorite_language'] = 'Python'

-Like the lists, using `len()` method on the dictionaries, returns the number of key-value pairs in the dictionary.
+Like lists, using `len()` method on the dictionaries, returns the number of key-value pairs in the dictionary.
 Go ahead and type in the command:

     >>> len(participant)
     4

-I hope it makes sense uptil now. :) Ready for some more fun with dictionaries?
-Hop on the next line for some amazing things.
+I hope it makes sense up to now. :) Ready for some more fun with dictionaries?
+Hop onto the next line for some amazing things.

 You can use the `del` command to delete an item in the dictionary.
 Say, if you want to delete the entry corresponding to the key `'favorite_numbers'`, just type in the following command: